Honey Hush: Lyrics

 The spirit of the song is the good-natured optimism that characterized his work.
 His lyrics are sexually suggestive and aimed at an adult audience and his vocal style is that of an urban blues shouter – intimate and relaxed.

-The final lyric is a reference to the "Hi-Yo Silver!" trope popularised by the Lone Ranger television series, that aired on the ABC Television network from 1949 to 1957.
+The final lyric, featured in a call and response between Turner and the band, is a reference to the "Hi-Yo Silver!" trope popularised by the Lone Ranger television series, that aired on the ABC Television network from 1949 to 1957.

 Legacy

 The advent of rock and roll narrowed the content of songs to adolescent preoccupations and made simple the complicated rhythms of rhythm and blues.
 The explicitly sexual content was too adult, as was the singer's strong voice tone as well as his raw assumptions about life.
 A year later, in 1954, a Turner song very similar to this one, "Shake, Rattle and Roll," with its boogie-woogie rhythm and squawking saxophone was cleaned up by Bill Haley to become a hit as rock and roll changed the face of music.
 Turner turned to recording songs by rock and roll writers, but his blues shouter voice betrayed him and his career faded.